 A Spot of Tea

 Eli's cheesecake is a Chicago icon -- the rich, creamy cakes have been served at presidential inaugurations and numerous other high-profile events.
-For a behind-the-scenes peek at Chicago's most famous dessert, you can take a tour of Eli's Bakery on the northwest side of the city.
-After watching the cooking and decorating processes, you get to enjoy a full-size slice of your favorite flavor.
-Tours are given Monday through Friday at 1pm (although reservations aren't necessary, call to make sure the bakery isn't closed for periodic maintenance).
-The 40-minute tour costs $3 per person; special packages are available for groups.
+For a behind-the-scenes peek at Chicago's most famous dessert, you can attend the Tasting & Traditions Experience at Eli's Bakery on the northwest side of the city.
+After watching the PowerPoint and video presentation, you get to enjoy a full-size slice of your favorite flavor.
+Presentations are given daily at 1pm (although reservations aren't necessary, call to make sure the bakery isn't closed for periodic maintenance).
+The 40-minute presentation is free.
 Eli's bakery is at 6701 Forest Preserve Dr., at the corner of Montrose Avenue (tel.
 800/ELI-CAKE [354-2253]; www.elischeesecake.com).

 Deep-dish pizza may be Chicago's culinary claim to fame, but the city has added to the national waistline in other ways.
 Twinkies and Wonder Bread were invented here, Chicago businessman James L. Kraft created the first processed cheese, and Oscar Mayer got his start as a butcher in the Old Town neighborhood.